devpro/helm-charts/README.md

 * Create a GitRepo to reference the git repository with the path to the folder

+### From Rancher

+* In your cluster
+  * Go to "Apps" > "Repositories", click on "Create" and enter "https://devpro.github.io/helm-charts" as "Index URL", then click on "Create"
+  * Go to "Apps" > "Charts", look at the available applications (charts) and install the one(s) you want

 ## Cluster setup logic

 * Create a Kubernetes Cluster and get CLI access (download `kubectl` configuration)